jaiveerbhaidasna/Schedule-Generation/README.md

 # A Schedule Generator

 Simple Java program that can generate a round robin schedule for whenever necessary.
-Used to easily schedule a recreational sports league I particpate in.
+Used to easily schedule a recreational sports league I participate in.